Hyvät herrat: Sequels

 In 1999, a short sequel was made to the series called Herrat nauraa.

-In the winter of 2006–2007, MTV3 aired a new series, Donna Paukku, in which Johannes Paukku's illegitimate daughter arrives in Finland and begins to sauna guests with the help of Tollo and Tyyne.
-Of the actors of the old series, only Anja Pohjola, who played Tyyne Hurskainen, was involved.
-Aarno Laitinen opted out of the Donna Paukku series, but he could not prevent it from being done under the copyright law.
+In the winter of 2006–2007, MTV3 aired a new series, Donna Paukku, in which Johannes Paukku's illegitimate daughter arrives in Finland and begins inviting sauna party guests, with the help of Tollo and former back-washer Tyyne Hurskainen.
+Of the actors in the original series, only Anja Pohjola, who played Tyyne Hurskainen, was involved.
+Aarno Laitinen did not contribute to Donna Paukku, but he could not prevent it from being done under copyright law.

 Reruns

-The episodes of the series in the first years were repeated on the Sunday morning after the premiere.
+In the first years of the series, episodes were reaired on the Sunday morning after their premiere.
 Episodes of the series were rerun in the summer of 1998.
-During the 2006 presidential elections, three episodes of the fifth season were repeated, which were visited by presidential candidates Matti Vanhanen, Tarja Halonen and Sauli Niinistö.
+During the 2006 presidential elections, three episodes of the fifth season were reaired, in which presidential candidates Matti Vanhanen, Tarja Halonen and Sauli Niinistö appeared as guests.
 In addition, in the summer of 2006, MTV3 aired eight selected episodes from 1990 to 1992 as a wish list.